 He opens his first book by recalling spending a double-digit-hour plane ride home working on his manuscript longhand.
 He was so bleary-eyed and punchy from working hard on it that, upon arrival, his wife asked him repeatedly if he had been doing drugs.

-Happily Married: To his wife Collette for about twenty years now.
+Happily Married: To his wife Collette since 1991.
 A real-life Ugly Guy, Hot Wife that has succeeded much to his own admitted astonishment, and it's not even a because-he's-famous example (they met while he was still working the independent circuit).

 Insult Backfire: When it was announced on a live WCW Monday Nitro that Mick Foley was about to win the WWF championship on a pre-taped Raw... things did not go as WCW expected note To be precise, a very large number of viewers switched from WCW to the WWF to see Mick get what they considered his just rewards.